Changing ClickHouse® settings at the query level

 Specifying ClickHouse® settings in a user account

-You can specify ClickHouse® settings when adding a new user or changing settings of an existing user.
+You can provide ClickHouse® settings when adding a new user or changing settings of a current user.

 Adding a new user with ClickHouse® settings